thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 this target template.

 > A big advantage of this approach to fragments is that you can write your
-> fragments code in pages that are perfectly displayable by a browser, with a
+> fragments in pages that are perfectly displayable by a browser, with a
-> complete and even *valid* markup structure, while still retaining the
+> complete and even *valid* markup structure, while still retaining the ability
-> ability to make Thymeleaf include them into other templates.
+> to make Thymeleaf include them into other templates.

 ### Referencing fragments without `th:fragment`